 Kindness Begins Within

-The shift was further influenced by being a caregiver to my late daughter Sania, who had special medical needs all her life.
-She was nonverbal, which forced me to learn her needs based on her emotions.
-Something incredibly inspiring happens when you spend 19 years caring for someone you can’t hear but can only see and touch.
-Sania inspired me and instilled more mindful kindness in me.
+A significant part of this transformation was influenced by my role as a caregiver to my late daughter, Sania, who had special medical needs.
+Because she was nonverbal, I learned to understand her through her emotions.
+Spending 19 years caring for someone I couldn’t hear, but could only see and touch, instilled a deeper, more mindful kindness in me.

-I firmly believe this world would be a better place if we treated others the way we want to be treated.
-And I don’t know about you, but kindness is most certainly the most beautiful way to treat ourselves.
+If there’s one thing I believe with all my heart, it’s that the world would be a better place if we all treated others the way we want to be treated.
+And kindness?
+It’s the most beautiful way to treat yourself and others.

 Back to Living